 The fair value of the Company's common stock is determined by its Board of Directors with input from management and third-party valuation specialists.
 The Company's approach to estimate the fair value of the Company's common stock is consistent with the methods outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
-Determining the best estimated fair value of the Company's common stock requires significant judgement and management considers several factors, including the Company's stage of development, equity market conditions affecting comparable public companies, significant milestones and progress of research and development efforts.
+Determining the best estimated fair value of the Company's stage of development, equity market conditions affecting comparable public companies, significant milestones and progress of research and development efforts.
 Subsequent to the completion of the Business Combination (as defined in Note 1 and further described in Note 3)